 - 9.12 Garages should be located close to the property that they serve.
 Segregated garage courts should be avoided.
-Experience of these within Stevenage shows that they are often not well used, and create dead frontages and security concerns. - 9.13 The Manual for Streets recognises that, in some developments, less than half the garages are used for parking cars; many are used primarily for storage of have been converted to living accommodation.
+Experience of these within Stevenage shows that they are often not well used, and create dead frontages and security concerns. - 9.13 The Manual for Streets recognises that, in some developments, less than half the garages are used for parking cars; many are used primarily for storage or have been converted to living accommodation.
 To take this into account, a minimum size requirement for garages has been set within this SPD.
 Garages that do not meet these dimensions can be provided, but these will not be counted towards car parking provision.
+However, they would still count towards cycle parking requirements.